Chandlerdea/DateTransformer/README.md

 ### TimeIntervalToStringTransformer

 `TimeIntervalToStringTransformer` transforms a `TimeInerval` to a `String`.
-A usecase would be if you were counting down from a date in the future to now, and you wanted to display the number of hours, minutes, and seconds to the user.
+A usecase would be if you were counting down from a date in the future, and you wanted to display the number of hours, minutes, and seconds to the user.
 The default format used by the class is `EEEE, MMM d, yyyy`.
 As before, it is important to note that the passed in timeInterval will have the system time zone applied by default.
 There is a `timeZone` argument that allows you to pass a custom time zone that will be applied to the date Here's an example:

 ```
 let secondsToFutureDate: TimeInterval = ...